42+ Years of Serving Injured Workers in Pennsylvania

 Your Next Steps After an Accident

 If you were hurt on a construction site, while painting a house or while working on lines, you have a few available options.
-First, come see one of the Philadelphia workers’ compensation lawyers here at Larry Pitt & Associates.
+First, come see one of the experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C.
 We can document your injuries, will work with your union reps (when applicable) and will collaborate with your doctors to ensure that your medical records are up-to-date.
 Together, we can ensure that your claim for benefits is accurate and complete before we file the claim.
 If your claim requires a hearing in front of the Board, we will represent you.